FarhansCode/file_repository/README.md

 ```python
 Inode(rootname='testapp', name='/').save()
 ```
-There can be multiple roots, each whose name is set to '/'.
 5. Add in the necessary line in your urls.py file.
 Example is listed [here](https://github.com/FarhansCode/file_repository/blob/master/testapp/urls.py#L7).

 ## Where do files go?